Mobile Suit Gundam: Production

 Director Yoshiyuki Tomino used the series to tell a story about war.

 The "Mobile Suits" of the show were inspired by the powered armor from the novel Starship Troopers from 1959.
 Mobile suits were conceptualized as human-like robots which would not only appeal to children.

 In previous series Tomino worked in, villains were alien agents.
 Mobile Suit Gundam was the first of his work which featured humans as antagonists.
 The director commented he wanted to tell a story about war.
 He aimed to expose through art the horrors of the Japanese wartime aggression in Manchuria in 1939.
-Tomino did not wish to revise history and wanted to use the story to force viewers to confront the tragic realities of war.
+Tomino wanted to avoid historical revisionism and instead use the story to force viewers to confront the tragic realities of war.
 The director was originally unwilling to discuss the message of his work, expecting the viewers to reach their own conclusion.
 Additionally, he commented he "packed his frustrations" when making Gundam.

-Tomino met mechanical designer Kunio Okawara when he first worked in two television series from Sunrise.
+Tomino met mechanical designer Kunio Okawara when working on two television series from Sunrise.
 Tomino liked Okawara's work and asked him to collaborate with him in his upcoming project.
-Originally, the anime would be called "Gunboy" but it was renamed Mobile Suit Gundam.
-The White Base, the mothership of the protagonist crew members, is designed with a 3 plane view method by Kunio Okawara, however, it is not specially designed for the anime series Gundam, it was actually a salvaged design from the anime Invincible Steel Man Daitarn 3.
-The idea of having a space carrier from Tomino is partly inspired by the earlier science fiction anime Space Battleship Yamato, which he claimed to be a fan of.
-It was intended to be in a more realistic black color, but was changed to white by the order of Sunrise, who similarly ordered the main mecha, Gundam, changed from a grayish white to white, red, blue and yellow.
-Director Tomino showed great disgust in the color change, also noticing the unrealistic non-aerodynamic design of it after the show was on air, said in an interview that such design would never appear in the real world, since it would be a sitting duck from fighter aircraft.
-Tomino still held a grudge 10 years after the show aired and stated in an interview in Newtype 1989 April issue that the imaginary enemies of Gundam are Sunrise, sponsors and television stations.
+Originally, the anime would be called "Gunboy" but it was renamed to Mobile Suit Gundam.
+The White Base, the mothership of the protagonist crew members, was designed with a three plane view method by Kunio Okawara, however, it was not specially designed for Gundam.
+It was actually a salvaged design from the anime Invincible Steel Man Daitarn 3.
+The idea of having a space carrier was partly inspired by the earlier science fiction anime Space Battleship Yamato, which Tomino claimed to be a fan of.
+It was intended to be in a more realistic black color, but was changed to white by the order of Sunrise, who similarly ordered the titular Gundam be changed from a grayish white to white, red, blue and yellow.
+Director Tomino showed great disgust in the color change, also noticing the unrealistic non-aerodynamic design of it after the show had aired, said in an interview that such design would never appear in the real world, since it would be a sitting duck from fighter aircraft.
+Tomino later stated in an interview in an April 1989 Newtype issue that the imaginary enemies of Gundam are Sunrise, sponsors and television stations.

-Tomino compares the machines with religious history in Japan, most notably the worship of Buddha statues located in temples.
-The relationship between the pilot and the mobile suit has also been compared with the Formula One drivers who rely on machines to achieve a goal.
-In order to give the mechas fast movements, most of the fights were situated in space where there was low gravity.
+Tomino has compared Mobile Suits with religious history in Japan, most notably the worship of Buddha statues located in temples.
+The relationship between the pilot and the mobile suit has also been compared with the way Formula One drivers use their machines.
+In order to give the Mobile Suits fast movements, most of the fights were situated in space where there was low gravity.
 This led to the creation of space colonies as a common setting.
 In order to explain how a person as young as Amuro could pilot the Gundam, the team came up with the idea of Newtypes.